 As they hoisted the lifeboat, something went wrong, and it tipped downward and then fell 24 meters.
 One worker was thrown from the boat, and the other two were trapped under it.
 One died instantly, the other later, and the third man suffered severe injuries.

-The accident could have been prevented, according to an investigation.
+An investigation found that the accident could have been prevented.
 A mechanical flaw in the lifeboat assembly caused it to fall.

 CMA CGM is responsible for ensuring all equipment aboard ships is well-maintained and not faulty.
 In this incident, it failed its employees and owed them and their families compensation.